 hit the nail on the head for closed shoe designs.
 While the shoe scored well in comfort and stability, it didn't win in any category.
 Yet the shoe's overall design, attention to detail and solid scores in each category bring it to be a great choice for its type.
 Most people with water-based adventures in the future will benefit from this pair.

 Read full review: Keen Newport H2

 Top Pick for Support and Problem Feet

-due to some of its shortcomings (traction and weight being the key), as the shoe broke in we found it to be surprisingly comfortable — not for the cushy footbed or padded straps, but instead for the well-designed shape and contour of the shoe's footbed.
+due to some of its shortcomings (traction and weight being the key).
+As the shoe broke in, it became surprisingly comfortable — not for the cushy footbed or padded straps, but instead for the well-designed shape and contour of the shoe's footbed.
 The stamp of approval on the exterior of the box, boasting the approval of the American Podiatrists Medical Association, seems to hold merit.
 The support and strength of the Chaco

 Analysis and Test Results